Trump 'uneasy letting son play football'

 With millions of Americans glued to the Super Bowl, President Donald Trump says dangers in the sport mean he would have a "hard time" letting his 12-year-old son, Barron, play the game.

-He told CBS's Face the Nation programme it was a "difficult question" but football was a dangerous sport.
+He told CBS's Face the Nation programme it was a "tough question" but football was a dangerous sport.

 "The helmets have gotten far better but it hasn't solved the problem," he added.